pesummary/pesummary/docs/gw/index.rst

 Executables
 +++++++++++

-PESummary boasts several executables to make it even easier to use, see below for details:
+PESummary boasts several executables to make it even easier to use.
+For a description of each executable see
+`this summary table <./cli/executable_descriptions.html>`_.

 .. toctree::
     :maxdepth: 1